 Due to the possibility that Fannie Mae, any Initial Purchaser or any of their respective affiliates may receive certain benefits in connection with the sale or holding of the Notes, the purchase of the Notes using "assets of a plan" (as described in 29 C.F.R.
 Section 2510.3-101, as modified by Section 3(42) of ERISA) over which any of these parties or their affiliates has investment authority, or renders investment advice for a fee with respect to the assets of the plan, or is the employer or other sponsor of the plan, might be deemed to be a violation of a provision of Title I of ERISA or Section 4975 of the Code.
-Accordingly, the Notes may not be purchased using the assets of any plan if Fannie Mae, any Initial Purchaser or any of their respective affiliates has investment authority, or renders investment advice for a fee with respect to the assets of the plan, or is the employer or other sponsor of the plan, unless an applicable prohibited transaction exemption is available to cover the purchase or holding of the Notes or the transaction is not otherwise prohibited.
+Accordingly, the Notes may not be purchased using the assets of any plan if Fannie Mae, any Initial Purchaser or any of their respective affiliates has investment authority, or renders investment advice for a fee with respect to the assets of the plan, or is the employer or other sponsor of the plan, or is the employer or other sponsor of the plan, or is the employer or other sponsor of the plan, or is the employer or other sponsor of the plan, unless an applicable prohibited transaction exemption is available to cover the purchase or holding of the Notes or the transaction is not otherwise prohibited.